 - Relying on the A/C alone to Dehumidify

-This is the list of everything that causes high relative humidity in a home or building.
-Total humidity drops when you pull out more water than you put in and it increases when more moisture enters the space than you pull out.
+That is the list of everything that causes high relative humidity in a home or building.
+Total humidity drops when you pull out more water than you put in, and it increases when more moisture enters the space than you pull out.